citrix/citrix-daas-rest-go/citrixorchestration/docs/ApplicationDiscoveryRequestModel.md

 HasServerOrPath returns a boolean if a field has been set.

+### SetServerOrPathNil

+`func (o *ApplicationDiscoveryRequestModel) SetServerOrPathNil(b bool)`

+ SetServerOrPathNil sets the value for ServerOrPath to be an explicit nil

+### UnsetServerOrPath
+`func (o *ApplicationDiscoveryRequestModel) UnsetServerOrPath()`

+UnsetServerOrPath ensures that no value is present for ServerOrPath, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)